Selective Salary Program

 Scores are determined by comparing the faculty/academic staff member’s self-reported activities for the past three years against the expectations outlined by rank and track in the SOM Factors.
 Three scores are given (Faculty: Research/Scholarship, Teaching, and Service; Academic Staff: Job Performance, Professional Achievement, and Service).
 A score of 2 means the individual is meeting the requirements/expectations of their current rank and track.

 Scores range from 1 - 4, with .5 increments, with 1 being the highest and 4 the lowest.
-Faculty/academic staff that are new to the SOM (hired after the start of the Fall semester) or are in a track that does not require activity in all three of the categories listed above, may be scored a 0.
+Faculty/academic staff that are new to the SOM or are in a track that does not require activity in all three of the categories listed above, may be scored a 0.

 How is the merit increase amount determined?

-As described in Article XII.C of the AAUP contract the school of medicine receives a pool based on 1.25% of the SOM faculty/academic staff salary to distribute to faculty/academic staff that receive merititrious scores (1 or 1.5).
+As described in Article XII.C of the AAUP contract the school of medicine receives a predetermined percentage of the SOM faculty/academic staff salary to distribute to faculty/academic staff that receive merititrious scores (1 or 1.5).

 For faculty 3/7 of the pool is awarded to recognize accomplishments in research/scholarship, 3/7 to recognize accomplishments in teaching, and 1/7 to recognize accomplishments in service.